-Average time from admit to discharge compared to 4 hours with sedated endoscopy
+Hour average time from admit to discharge compared to 4 hours with sedated endoscopy

 The cost of sedated endoscopy

-Without eating instead of 10 hours with general anesthesia
+Hours without eating instead of 10 hours with general anesthesia

 While used at times in adults to monitor Barrett’s esophagus, no one had yet studied it for EoE or in young children.
 Furthermore, the endoscope used for unsedated transnasal endoscopy in adults was 4.9 millimeters in diameter — too big for most children.